 Any information regarding you and your treatment record will be kept confidential except for Federal, State or Agency review purposes.
-Your clinical record may be seen by representatives of federal agencies concerned with mental health and alcohol and other drugs, the Vermont Department of Mental Health Services, the Vermont Department of Health Division of Alcohol and Drug Abuse Program and evaluators from within the agency.
+Your clinical record may be seen by representatives of federal agencies concerned with mental health and alcohol and other substances, the Vermont Department of Mental Health Services, the Vermont Department of Health Division of Substance Use Program and evaluators from within the agency.